 The Netherlands has long been on our bucket list and, just like you, we wanted to find where to stay in Amsterdam in order to enjoy a wonderful time, far from any digital distractions.
 In fact, in recent months, we started avoiding the busy centres in order to find secluded spots, more suitable for couples.
 We always look for mid-range or affordable luxury and we found that places outside the centre, offer lower prices for more amenities and nicer rooms.
 In fact, what we could have paid for one night in the centre of Amsterdam, got us 3 nights in a four-star hotel, located just 15 minutes from the main attractions.
 So here is our guide on where to stay in Amsterdam for first-time visitors and couples looking to reignite the romance.

-Where to stay in Amsterdam (For first time visitors) - Contents
+Where to stay in Amsterdam [2020 Guide For First Time Visitors] - Contents

 Where to stay in Amsterdam

 Depending on the type of traveller you are, it's good to know that you have several accommodation options in Amsterdam.
 As a couple, we prefer to stay in hotels or apartments.
 For short periods, we normally book hotels because we can enjoy 24/7 reception as well as various on-site facilities (like a swimming pool or the fitness centre).

 For longer stays, we tend to go for apartments, especially in cities where it's more difficult to find vegan food for our travels.
 It's nice to just get groceries from the market and cook in our apartment with locally sourced produce.
 In Amsterdam, we decided to stay in a hotel in the West, in a neighbourhood called Overtoomse Veld.
 We stayed literally next to the Rembrandt Park which offered us the tranquillity we needed for a nice and long evening walk.
 Here are your options for where to stay in Amsterdam.